-Noteholders who appear as the holders of the Note in the Register at the close of settlement day of the Register seven (7) Banking Days preceding the date of a meeting of Noteholders shall be entitled to vote at the relevant meeting of Noteholders.NOTICES
+Noteholders who appear as the holders of the Note in the Register at the close of settlement day of the Register seven (7) Banking Days preceding (i) the date of a meeting of Noteholders or (ii) the deadline for submitting the votes in the written voting procedure shall be entitled to vote at the relevant meeting of Noteholders or participate in the written voting procedure by Noteholders (as applicable).

+A decision, consent or waiver granted at the meeting of the Noteholders or via written voting procedure in accordance with this Section 12 above shall be binding on all Noteholders.

+NOTICES

 Notices to the Issuer